Open Water Diver Course

 The balance of the course is not required at the time of enrollment, just an initial deposit equal to 50% of the course to be done after the first lesson in the pool and the balance before going to the sea.

-For the duration of the course "heavy" (and expensive) equipment will be provided by Scubacqua:
+For the duration of the course "heavy" (and expensive) equipment can be rented from Scubacqua:

 we will then give you the tank, the BCD, the regulators, the dive computer, the weight belt.